carpentries/docs.carpentries.org/source/instructor_training/trainers.md

 ##### How to Request a Self-Organised Instructor Training Event

 If your event meets the requirements noted above, please [use this google form to submit your request](https://forms.gle/WQGh5GVwhCBaY7xk6).
-For questions, please contact instructor.training@carpentries.org.
+For questions, email the [Instructor Training Team](mailto:instructor.training@carpentries.org).

 ### Teaching Demonstrations